inkVerb/VIP/601/Lesson-09.md

 - An alternative to `sendmail` is to use `msmtp` ([from Martin Lambers](https://marlam.de/msmtp/))
   - This acts as a minimalist mail client on the backend of the LAMP/LEMP server
   - Employs whatever security anti-spammy tools the corresponding email server uses (OpenDKIM, SPF, DMARC, etc)
-  - With this, the `sendmail` command will use the `msmtp` client's email server to send mail rather than the server itself
+  - With this, the `sendmail` command will use the `msmtp` client's email server to send mail rather than the bare bones LAMP/LEMP server itself
-- As email security becomes more sophisticated and requires configuring, sending email from the Linux command line becomes less common plage
+- As email security becomes more sophisticated and requires configuring, sending email from the Linux command line becomes less common place
 - For dedicated mail on production servers, services like Postfix and Exim are preferred over simply `sendmail`

 ### Postfix